Our Team in Islamic Republic of Iran

 UNHCR

-UNHCR Representative in Iran
+Representative in Iran

 Dr. Yumiko Ishikawa-Takashima has joined UNHCR Iran as Representative in August 2023.
 She has more than 24 years of experience working with UNHCR, having served in a range of functions, including in relevant senior leadership and management roles in Sudan, Thailand, Myanmar, Kenya, Uganda, Syria, Tokyo, and Geneva Headquarters, with her most recent post as Deputy Representative in Kabul, Afghanistan.
 Dr. Yumiko Ishikawa-Takashima is a national of Japan and holds a Doctorate in International Relations/Political Science from Gakushuin University of Japan with a focus on reintegration and durable solutions for the Afghan refugee situation.